rzinke/RISeR2/README.md

 ![alt text](https://github.com/rzinke/RISeR2/blob/main/assets/incremental_slip_rates.png "incremental slip rates example")

 *Example incremental slip rates.
 Three incremental rates are computed between pairs of among four dated displacement markers (Marker 01&ndash;Marker 04).
 The exact value of each incremental slip rate is uncertain, therefore possible slip rate values are expressed as probability densities.
-Blue fields show the most probabilty 68.2% of values.*
+Blue fields show the most probability 68.2% of values.*

 ## Setup
-RISeR2 is optimally used as a set of command line tools, which form an adaptable pipeline for handling and computing probability functions.
+RISeR2 can be used as a set of command line tools or as an API.
+The command line tools and modules form an adaptable pipeline for handling and computing probability density functions.
 These scripts have been tested for UNIX-based systems.
 To use these scripts, clone the GitHub repository to a location of your choice and navigate to that folder.

 Note: It is recommended to use a Python package manager such conda or mamba.
 Create a new environment with the necessary packages installed and activate it: